rcls/discus/docs/README.md

 [ <img align="right" src="dram64byte-sym.png"> ](dram64byte.md)

-As well as the CPU, there is memory… DRAM is implemented as arrays of 1T1C cells, consisting of a discrete capacitor and a BJT pass gate.
-A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 176 transistors for the decode, sense logic and I/O.  (There are also 64 diodes).
+As well as the CPU, there is memory… DRAM is implemented as [arrays of 1T1R1C](drambyte.md) cells, consisting of a discrete capacitor and a BJT pass gate.
+A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 211 transistors for the decode, sense logic and I/O.  (There are also 64 diodes).

 Typical DRAM uses differential bit-lines and sense circuitry.
 Because of the compromises of using BJT pass gates, we have to make do with single-ended